T

 • Dress modestly (shoulders and knees covered).

-• Non-Muslims can visit outside prayer times.
+• Non-Muslims are welcome to visit outside of prayer times.

 2. Midday